lukestolt/sheepshead/README.md

 # Sheepshead
-Final Capstone project from UWM Spring 2020.
+Final Capstone project for UWM Spring 2020.

 Created by: Isaac Ngui and Luke Stoltenberg